material-components/material-components-android/docs/components/FloatingActionButton.md

 </style>
 ```

-Or using a default style theme attribute, styles and a theme overlay (themes all
+Use a default style theme attribute, styles and a theme overlay.
+This themes all
-FABs but does not affect other components):
+FABs in your app but does not affect other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">